nouranalalalmi/real-time-price-tracker/README.md

 RealTimePriceTracker is a streamlined, multi-page web application built with React that tracks and displays the real-time prices of Bitcoin, Ethereum, Solana, and Cardano.
 It showcases the ability to work with React, Next, APIs, WebSockets, routing, and unit tests.

+Every opened PR will deploy the project to the following URL: https://nouranalalalmi.github.io/real-time-price-tracker

 ## Features

 - Tracks and displays real-time prices of selected cryptocurrencies.